-It is intended that for any Date value d, the result of Date.prototype.parse(d.toString())(15.9.4.2) is equal to d.
+NOTE For any Date value d whose milliseconds amount is zero, the result of Date.parse(d.toString()) is equal to d.valueOf().
+See section $15.9.4.2{\checkmark}$

-15.9.5.3 Date.prototype.toDateString ()
+15.9.5.3 Date.prototype.toDateString()

 This function returns a string value.
 The contents of the string are implementation-dependent, but are intended to represent the "date" portion of the Date in the current time zone in a convenient, human-readable form.